|

 (ff) |

-in operation before the date of Independence in order to ascertain
+before the date of Independence in order to ascertain whether they violate

-vigorously all instances of alleged or suspected corruption and
+all instances of alleged or suspected corruption and the misappropriation

-the misappropriation of public monies by officials and to take
+of public monies by officials and to take appropriate steps, including

 Article